Most-Improved Player Awards

 - any peeling achievements; and

 - any special circumstances that might be thought relevant.

-The award winners are decided by the Handicap Committee, whose decision is final, and the awards are presented at the CA AGM or at a suitable occasion of the recipient's choosing.
+The award winners are decided by the Handicap Committee, whose decision is final.
+In usual circumstances, the names of the award winners will be announced by the end of November, and the trophies are presented at a suitable occasion of the recipient's choosing.

 In determining these awards, the Handicap Committee will take into account a range of quantitative and qualitative factors.
 For example (and for illustrative purposes only), the Association Croquet Awards might take account of: